larpchronicles/rules/chronicles-rulebook.md

 ### Tier IV

 #### Alchemical Adhesive
 > This small tube of incredibly thick paste rapidly becomes extremely adhesive when exposed to air.
-The user may apply this to an object they are holding with 3 seconds of roleplay, after which the item becomes stuck to their hand.
+The character may apply this to an object they are holding with 3 seconds of roleplay, after which the item becomes stuck to their hand.
 Allows the wielder to Resist Disarm, and until the Resist is used it also prevents the wielder from letting go of the item for any reason, including being rendered Unconscious.
 This effect lasts until Rest unless removed by Solvent.
 This does not take a Defense Slot.
 #### Kneel Toxin
 >This toxin will inflict the consumer with "Toxin Kneel".
 The Toxin will be applied to the first person to consume the food or drink, and will take effect after 20 seconds.
 To apply an Ingestible Toxin, the Toxin Tag must be attached to the bottom of the container, or the tags can be given to a marshal once the Toxin has been applied.
 Applying an ingestible toxin takes a minimum of 5 seconds.
 This recipe can be made 1 Tier higher and be made a Weapon Coating, or 2 Tiers higher to be made a Toxin Dart or Trap.
 #### Silver Dart